 CARSON, Calif., May 5, 2018 – It was a long time coming, but the wait was worth it.
 Ceceilia Braekus (33-0, 9 KOs) of Norway and American Kelli Reis (13-7, 4 KOs) helped HBO Boxing make history.
-Their welterweight championship bout at the Stub Hub Center was the network’s first ever women’s professional championship fight.
+Their welterweight championship bout at the Stub Hub Center was the network’s first ever women’s professional championship fight in its 45 year run.

 Braekhus, considered the world’s best pound for pound women’s boxer, retained her five title belts with a unanimous decision over Reis.
 The judges’ scores were 97-92, and 96-93 twice.
-But not all the fans in Carson agreed with the decision, or the wide scores.
+Not all the fans in Carson agreed with the decision, or the wide scores.

 Someone forgot to tell Kelli Reis she was the underdog, Entering the ring flanked by Native American dancers honoring her tribal heritage, Reis summoned a fierce performance against the skilled Braekhus.
 Braekhus is powerful, accurate, and so technically sound it’s almost impossible to find a single flaw.
 After the first few rounds, it seemed Braekhus would win with ease.

-But Reis, who is a notoriously slow starter, found a home for her own powerful right hand.
+A notoriously slow starter, Reis found a home for her own powerful right hand.
 In the fourth round, she rocked Braekhus, whose knees buckled.
 She didn’t go down, but her glove touched the canvas, which is scored as a knockdown.
 It was the first knockdown for Braekhus in 33 fights.

 As the final bell sounded with Reis coming on strong, Braekhus looked worried and Reis looked hopeful.
 Would the unified champion’s American debut end with the words “And the new?”
 Braekhus heard the words “And still” instead from announcer Joe Martinez, remaining undefeated.